 Devils buck odds to win NHL draft lottery; Vegas to pick 6th

-New Jersey Devils win NHL draft lottery; Vegas Golden Knights to pick sixth The NHL draft lottery hasn't been kind to teams that finished last.
-Check out this story on USATODAY.com: http://usat.ly/2phX71p New Jersey won the lottery, vaulting four teams including the last-place Colorado Avalanche and expansion Vegas Golden Knights for the right to the first pick in the draft.
+New Jersey won the lottery, vaulting four teams including the last-place Colorado Avalanche and expansion Vegas Golden Knights for the right to the first pick in the draft.
+The Philadelphia Flyers and Dallas Stars both made huge jumps in winning the second and third lottery drawings on Saturday night.

 Add your comments below